 What is a Soundfield system?

-A Soundfield system, like a FM system, is a wireless system that allows an individual to better identify speech signals over a distance.
+A Soundfield system, like Roger Amplification, is a wireless system that allows an individual to better identify speech signals over a distance.
 The individual speaker wears a transmitter (microphone) which transmits their voice signal to a speaker which amplifies the sound to a room.

 What are the benefits of a Soundfield system?